 - one interpolation step for image data, regardless of the number of transforms that need to be applied

-- separation between transformation and interpolation: generate a registration using one pair of images, and apply them to another, even if they are in different spaces/resolutions
+- separation between transformation and interpolation: generate a registration using one pair of images, then apply it to another, even if the voxel grids don’t match

 - intensity correction via the Jacobian determinant for